jkarout/Startup/README.md

 ```

 ### Key features
+- A login page: the user would enter his information and his information will be saved
 - Pop-Up Survey Form: a simple, interactive survey that pops up when the user visits the website.
 It includes three basic questions(e.g, name, age, fitness level ,or fitness goals).
 It is ensured also that it is friendly user interface so it will have buttons such as 'next' or 'submit'.
 - Exercise Selection Page: After completing the survey, the user is directed to a clean and organized exercise selection page where they will have options to choose from the main weightlifting exercises.
 - Exercise Information Page: After clicking on the exercicse they want to learn about, it will take them into another page where it will display some information about the exercise, some images, and guides on how to do the exercise.
 This page should also have basic features such as a "Back to Exercise List" button where it takes them back to the main exercise page.